annacalissano/GraphSpace/README.md

 # GraphSpace
 Graph Space Package

-This python package allow study population of networks in Graph Space [1] as a special case of Structure Space introduced in [2].
+This python package allows to study populations of networks in the Graph Space geometric setting [1], as a special case of Structure Space introduced in [2].
 The package is organized as follow:

 core: